spacetelescope/webbpsf/docs/more_examples.rst

  * :ref:`more_examples_spectroscopy`
  * :ref:`more_examples_coronagraphy`

+The
-The notebook version includes a fourth section providing examples of all the major SI modes for each of the JWST instruments.
+`notebook version of this page <http://nbviewer.jupyter.org/github/mperrin/webbpsf/blob/master/notebooks/more_examples.ipynb>`_ includes a fourth section providing examples of all the major SI modes for each of the JWST instruments.